 ABX464 is an oral, first-in-class, small molecule that has demonstrated safety and profound anti-inflammatory activity in the completed Phase 2a and Phase 2b induction studies as well as in ongoing long-term maintenance studies in patients with moderate-to-severe ulcerative colitis (UC).

-In addition to the clinical observations in UC patients, Abivax generated promising pre-clinical data from collagen-induced arthritis animal models that were the basis for moving into the ongoing Phase 2a clinical trial in rheumatoid arthritis (RA).
+In addition to the clinical observations in UC patients, Abivax generated promising pre-clinical data from collagen-induced arthritis animal models that were the basis for moving into the Phase 2a clinical trial in rheumatoid arthritis (RA).

 In the Clinic

 Based on the results of the Phase 2a clinical study, Abivax is preparing to start a clinical Phase 2b program in RA in early 2022.